Off the Beaten Path Rome: 45 Hidden Gems in Rome

 In the church courtyard is a teeny tiny chapel, a church in its own right.
 It was built on the spot where St. Peter was martyred.
 It’s a great example of High Renaissance architecture, one of Rome’s only circular churches.

 Ferdinand and Isabella of Spain, named the “Catholic King and Queen” by Pope Alexander VI in 1494, commissioned the Tempietto in memory of their son John.
-They hired famed architect Bramante to build the church and Gian Lorenzo Bernini designed the crypt below it.
+They hired famed architect Bramante to build the church Bernini designed the crypt below it.

 courtyard of the Villa Farnesina